NixOS/nix.dev/source/tutorials/nix-language.md

     {a, b, ...}: a + b

-Unlike the previous counter-example, passing additional arguments will not be an error.
+Unlike in the previous counter-example, passing an argument that contains additional attributes is not an error.

 Example: